-- Free linear scoring of 50% of all progeny test heifers and a sample of contemporaries:(Herds for linear scoring will be selected by ICBF, with herds containing greater numbers of test bull daughters being targeted, so not all herds will be scored.)
+- Linear scoring of some progeny test heifers and a sample of contemporaries:(Herds for linear scoring will be selected by ICBF, with herds containing greater numbers of test bull daughters being targeted, so not all herds will be scored.)

 - Potential Bull Mothers of the future.

 Requirements of a Progeny Test herd